Kristen Lindquist

-Kristen A. Lindquist is a psychologist and affective neuroscientist whose research focuses on language, emotions, and culture.
-Lindquist is known for her work on emotion words, suggesting that when speakers of different languages talk about common emotions like love, they may not mean the same thing.
-Her findings run counter to the view that there are universal emotions that are experienced the same across cultures.
-Lindquist is Associate Professor of Psychology and Neuroscience and Director of Carolina Affective Science Lab at the University of North Carolina, Chapel Hill.
+Kristen A. Lindquist, Ph.D., is a social psychologist and affective neuroscientist whose research focuses on the psychological and neural mechanisms of emotional experiences and perceptions, and how these mechanisms relate to cultural and developmental factors, including language and conceptual development.
+She is known for her research on the brain basis of emotion which suggests that the instantiation of perceiving or experiencing emotions such as fear relies on several regions across the brain, and that no single neural region preferentially activates for a particular emotion.
+Lindquist is also known for her research on emotion words, suggesting that when speakers of different languages discuss emotions like love, they likely convey different meanings between the speaker and the listener.
+Her findings run counter to the view that a certain set of so-called basic emotions are universal, experienced uniformly across the world.

+Lindquist is the incoming Robert K. and Dale J. Weary Chair in Social Psychology at The Ohio State University.
+Prior to that, she was Professor of Psychology and Neuroscience and Director of the Affective Science Lab at The University of North Carolina at Chapel Hill.

 Lindquist received the Rising Star Award from the Association for Psychological Science in 2013 and is a Fellow of the Society of Experimental Social Psychology.

 Biography

 Lindquist received a B.A. in Psychology and English from Boston College in 2004, and her Ph.D. in Psychology from Boston College in 2010, where she was a student of Lisa Feldman Barrett.
 Lindquist was a postdoctoral fellow at the Harvard University Mind/Brain/Behavior Initiative and the Martinos Center for Biomedical Imaging at Massachusetts General Hospital, where she worked with Bradford Dickerson.

 After completing her Ph.D, Lindquist joined the faculty of the Department of Psychology and Neuroscience at the University of North Carolina, Chapel Hill where she is a member of the Social Psychology Program and the Human Neuroimaging Group.
 She received the UNC Office of the Provost Johnston Excellence in Teaching Award in 2016.
 Lindquist serves as Associate Editor of the Journal of Experimental Psychology: General.
 She is one of the co-founders of the Emotion News blog.